Quality Matters at Texas A&M

 - One qualified external reviewer will be located by the Course Review Manager

 - The external reviewer may also be a subject matter expert

 - ITS will pay for Peer Reviewer training for any faculty or qualified staff member (must have taken "Applying the QM Rubric" and taught online in the last 18 months) who will agree to act as a Peer Reviewer for two formal reviews; GAs/TAs do not qualify for having the Peer Reviewer training

 - After completing two formal reviews as a Peer Reviewer, ITS will pay for Master Reviewer training in exchange for acting as a Master Reviewer for two additional formal reviews

 - After completing two formal reviews in exchange for training, certified TAMU faculty or staff will be paid the same stipend as external reviewers if they act as a reviewers for any ITS Subscriber Managed formal review at TAMU ($250 as a Peer Reviewer, $350 as a Master Reviewer)

-- Faculty and staff with QM Certified courses—or who achieve Peer Reviewer or Master Reviewer certification—will be recognized on the ITS website, in publications, and at the annual Teaching with Technology Conference in early spring; individuals will also receive a letter of official recognition for including in their CVs and teaching portfolios
+- Faculty and staff with QM Certified courses—or who achieve Peer Reviewer or Master Reviewer certification—will be recognized by ITS at an annual awards ceremony; individuals will also receive a letter of official recognition for including in their CVs and teaching portfolios

 Note: To maintain ethical integrity, faculty or staff involved in the design or development of a course, or who have conducted an informal review of a course, will not be allowed to participate in a Subscriber Managed formal review.